Show All Answers

 The file size may not exceed 25 MB per document.
 Documents greater than 25MB must be broken down and submitted as separate documents (within the same envelope) that do not exceed 25 MB.

-Each document should be submitted in order using the same filing code.
+Each document should have a coversheet with the caption and case number and be submitted in order using the same filing code.
 The filer shall indicate which part of the whole document that the filed document represents (e.g., 1 of 3, 2 of 3, 3 of 3) within the Filing Comments field.

 Please breakdown the document at logical points to ensure ease of use for judges viewing the documents electronically.